 - The majority of the projects are required to replace obsolete equipment and systems.
 Some of the projects are expected to result in decreased maintenance and/or operating costs such as the HVAC equipment replacement.
 However, the potential benefits from most of the projects are not quantified at this time. - Benefits of several energy-related projects have been estimated and result in anticipated annual electrical savings of nearly \$600,000.
-Some examples include: Electrical Equipment Upgrades 4 (\$100,000 in FY17), NMPS VFDs (\$187,000 in FY16), Winthrop Terminal Facility VFD Replacement (\$30,000 in FY17), Transformer Replacements in (\$20,000 in FY17), HVAC Equipment Replacement (\$126,000 in FY20), and Future SSPS VFD Replacements (\$120,000 split between FY21& FY22). - Projects that are expected to reduce maintenance time and other resources are the Gravity Thickener Rehabilitation, Cryogenic Plant Chiller Replacements, Thickened Primary Sludge Pump Replacements and Digested Sludge Pump Replacements.
+Some examples include: Electrical Equipment Upgrades 4 (\$120,000 in FY17), NMPS VFDs (\$187,000 in FY17), Winthrop Terminal Facility VFD Replacement (\$30,000 in FY18), HVAC Equipment Replacement (\$126,000 in FY20), and Future SSPS VFD Replacements (\$120,000 beginning in FY21).
+Any potential impacts of co-digestion and the combined heat and power facility have not yet been quantified or included in the planning estimates. - Projects that are expected to reduce maintenance time and other resources are the Gravity Thickener Rehabilitation, Cryogenic Plant Chiller Replacements, Thickened Primary Sludge Pump Replacements and Digested Sludge Pump Replacements.